verdigado/rocketchat2matrix/README.md

 rm db.sqlite
 ```

-Then you can restart with an empty but quite equal server, following the instructions above, excluding the `generate` command.
+Then you can restart with an empty but quite equal server, following the instructions above to start the dev server.

 ## Design Decisions